Pimzino/anthropic-claude-max-proxy/README.md

 4. OAuth access token used with Bearer authorization for all requests

 **Authentication:**
-- Max/Pro users: OAuth Bearer tokens (obtained via OAuth flow above)
+- Uses OAuth Bearer tokens with `authorization: Bearer <token>` header
+- All requests authenticated via OAuth access tokens from the flow above
-- Console API users: API keys via `x-api-key` header (if you have a direct API key)
-- The proxy auto-detects the token type and uses the appropriate header

 **Cache Control:**
 - Automatic ephemeral cache control on system messages